Mary Rose Gunn

 Prior to joining the Bulldog Trust, Mary Rose worked in politics and the media and has a degree in Modern History from Lincoln College, Oxford.
 She is a Trustee of INTBAU, the Margaret Pyke Trust and a Fellow of the Royal Society of Arts.
 In 2018 she was named as one of the Pioneers Post’s 100 Women In Social Enterprise.

-She is a sought after speaker and has written and contributed to numerous articles, interviews and podcasts including through Pioneers Post, Third Sector and Evening Standard on the state of the social sector and the role of venture philanthropy in addressing society’s social challenges.
+She written and contributed to numerous articles, interviews and podcasts including through Pioneers Post, Third Sector, the Guardian and Evening Standard on the state of the social sector and the role of venture philanthropy in addressing society’s social challenges.

 Outside of work, Audrey is a keen reader and also spends a lot of her time mentoring and supporting small charities and social enterprises.